Peketon County, Kansas Territory

 A map of Kansas Territory in 1860.
 Peketon County is located in the bottom-middle of the map.

 Peketon County was a county of the United States Territory of Kansas that existed from 1860 and 1865.
+The county seat was the now-extinct settlement of Beach Valley, located near present-day Lyons, Kansas.

 History

-Peketon County was established in 1860, by the passage of a bill by S. N. Wood: An act to establish Peketon County.
-Section 1. - That all that territory west of the sixth principal meridian and south of Township 16, in Kansas Territory, be and the same is hereby erected into a county, to be known by the name of Peketon County.

-The land designated as Peketon County included all land south of Saline County, west of Marion County, north of the border with Indian Territory and west of the border with New Mexico Territory (the 103rd meridian west).
+Peketon County was established in 1860, by the passage of a bill by S. N. Wood, entitled "An act to establish Peketon County", which proclaimed "all that territory west of the sixth principal meridian and south of Township 16, in Kansas Territory, [be] erected into a county, to be known by the name of Peketon County.
+The land designated as Peketon County included all land south of Saline County, west of Marion County, north of the border with Indian Territory, and west of the border with New Mexico Territory.

 Following the Republican Party election victories in 1860, the United States Congress admitted Kansas to the Union.
-The Kansas Act of Admission excluded the portion of the Kansas Territory west of the 25th meridian west from Washington from the new state.
-Portions of Peketon County were ceded to Colorado.
+The Kansas Act of Admission excluded the portion of the Kansas Territory west of the 25th meridian west from Washington from the new state; for this reason, the western most portions of Peketon County were ceded to the newly-organized Colorado Territory.

-On February 28, 1861, the Territory of Colorado was organized to govern this unorganized territory and adjacent areas of the Territory of New Mexico, the Territory of Utah, and the Territory of Nebraska.
-The new Colorado General Assembly organized 17 counties on November 1, 1861.

-On February 17, 1865, Peketon County was taken off the books, never having been organized.
-Two years later, 15 new counties were formed from land formerly in Peketon County: Barber, Barton, Comanche, Ford, Harper, Hodgeman, McPherson, Ness, Pawnee, Pratt, Reno, Rice, Rush, Sedgwick and Stafford.
+On February 17, 1865, Peketon County was subsumed by Marion County.
+Following a bill passed in 1867, the area that had once comprised Peketon County was subsequently divided into a number of smaller counties, including Barber, Barton, Comanche, Ford, Harper, Hodgeman, McPherson, Ness, Pawnee, Pratt, Reno, Rice, Rush, Sedgwick and Stafford.

-Additional counties were formed from former Peketon County land in 1873.